sanya2508/Data-Science/Numpy/readme.md

-# NUMPY (Numerical Python: A package for scientific computing with Python)
+# NumPy (Numerical Python: A package for scientific computing with Python)

 ## Why NumPy?
  * It's fast.